jdnixx/gebaar-libinput/README.md

+_Forked from Coffee2CodeNL/gebaar-libinput since original repo has been unmaintained for over a year, yet this is NOT OFFICIAL repo!_

 ***This fork merges the following into Gebaar***
 - https://github.com/gabrielstedman/gebaar-libinput adding touch support and pinch in/out gestures
+- https://github.com/Coffee2CodeNL/gebaar-libinput/pull/25 adding error catching when parsing options

 ***Other changes include:***
 - Allowing different commands to be run depending on touchpad or touchscreen gestures